-After you have checked through the profiles of the bidding contractors, you can plan for a site visit with the applicants.
+After you have checked through the profiles of the bidding technicians, you can plan for a site visit with the applicants.
 This will give them an opportunity to understand the details of the condo renovation.
-This should take about one to two three weeks.
+This should take about one to two or three weeks.

 STEP 4: Level bids and choose a contractor

-Following the condo visit, you can have a look at the subsequent written bids.
+Following the condo visit, you can look at the subsequent written bids.
 Compare and contrast these bids within a week or two.

 STEP 5: Sign contract and finalize construction schedule

-After vetting the bids, you can settle on one contractor to do the condo’s renovation.
-The contractor should specify the work that will be done and the period for the same exercise.
+After vetting the bids, you can settle on one technician to do the condo’s renovation.
+The technician should specify the work that will be done and the period for the same exercise.
 Ensure this is done within a week.

 STEP 6: Obtain permits and approvals

 This might range widely.
 It needs condo visitation by the city inspector.
 In Toronto, this can take at most two weeks.

 You can order the materials at this point.
 You can research widely to get some of the best materials within the shortest time possible.
 Involve the technician when sourcing for these products.
 At most, this will take you a whole month.